A local limit theorem for convergent random walks on relatively hyperbolic groups: Introduction

 \end{corollary}

 By the results of Candellero and Gilch \cite[Section~7]{CandelleroGilch}, convergent measures do exist.
-We do not attempt in this paper to systematically construct such measure on any relatively hyperbolic group with virtually abelian parabolics.
+We do not attempt in this paper to systematically construct such measure on any relatively hyperbolic group with virtually abelian parabolic subgroups .

-It follows from the proof that a local limit theorem analogous to our Theorem~\ref{maintheorem} can be shown as soon as $(\Gamma, \mu)$ satisfy two conditions: \begin{itemize} \item The Martin boundary of $(\Gamma, \mu)$ is \emph{stable} in the sense of Definition~\ref{def:stable-Martin}; \item The Martin boundary of the first return kernel to any dominant parabolic subgroup is reduced to a point at the spectral radius. \end{itemize} We refer to Theorem~\ref{thmcomparingIandJ} for a precise general statement.
+It follows from the proof that a local limit theorem analogous to our Theorem~\ref{maintheorem} can be shown (even without assuming virtually abelian parabolic subgroups) as soon as $(\Gamma, \mu)$ satisfy two conditions: \begin{itemize} \item The Martin boundary of $(\Gamma, \mu)$ is \emph{stable} in the sense of Definition~\ref{def:stable-Martin}; \item The Martin boundary of the first return kernel to any dominant parabolic subgroup is reduced to a point at the spectral radius. \end{itemize} We refer to Theorem~\ref{thmcomparingIandJ} for a precise general statement.
 An important step in our study, which is of independent interest, is hence the following fact.

 \begin{theorem}[Theorem~\ref{corostrongstability}] Let $\Gamma$ be a finitely generated relatively hyperbolic group with respect to virtually abelian subgroups.
 Let $\mu$ be a finitely supported, admissible and symmetric probability measure on $\Gamma$.
 Then the Martin boundary of $(\Gamma, \mu)$ is stable. \end{theorem}